Education at Jacobsburg Environmental Education Center

 Environmental Education Program

-Jacobsburg was dedicated as an environmental education center in October of 1985, and is one of four environmental education centers operated by DCNR's Bureau of State Parks.
+Jacobsburg was dedicated as an environmental education center during October 1985, and is one of four environmental education centers operated by DCNR's Bureau of State Parks.
 Programming is offered year round to visiting school groups and citizens in the local community.

 School students engage in hands-on activities, exploring and learning about the unique ecosystems of the park to further their awareness, appreciation, and knowledge of the natural environment.